yairEO/validator/README.md

 The helper tooltips **&lt;div class='tooltip help'&gt;**, which work using pure CSS, are element which holds a small **'?'** icon and when hovered over with the mouse, reveals a text explaining what the field “item” is about or for example, what the allowed input format is.

+## Classes
+`validator.defaults.classes` object can be modified with these classes:

+    item    : 'item',  // class for each input wrapper alert   : 'alert', // call on the alert tooltip bad     : 'bad'    // classes for bad input

 ## Bonos – multifields